-Herbal Medicine with Frances Watkins
+Herbal Medicine with herbalist Frances Watkins

 Traditional or Western herbal medicine, also known as phytotherapy, is one of the oldest forms of practised medicine in the world, used to nurture and restore the body.
-It is a gentle medicine that is suitable for adults, children and babies.
+It is a natural medicine that is suitable for adults, children and babies.

 Herbalists work with fresh or dried medicinal plants which may be prescribed in the form of teas, tinctures, capsules and tablets or used topically in oils or creams.
 The herbal formulations are holistic, supporting the whole person and tailored to each individual.

 The National Institute of Medical Herbalists (NIMH) was founded in 1864 and is the oldest professional body of traditional herbal practitioners in Western herbal medicine.
-All members are trained in medical sciences and governed by a comprehensive Code of Ethics and Conduct.
+All practitioner members are trained in medical sciences and governed by a comprehensive Code of Ethics and Conduct.

-Medical herbalists are trained to take a detailed client case history, lasting up to one hour and will then discuss a personal plan including herbal medication, lifestyle and nutritional advice.
+Medical herbalists are trained to take a detailed client case history, lasting up to one hour and will discuss a personal plan including herbal medication, lifestyle and nutritional advice.
 Many too, make traditional herbal remedies including tinctures, infused oils and skin creams.

 Medical herbalists help patients with a variety of conditions: